The Vegan Vine Wines sponsor this article, but all opinions are my own.

-Last Saturday I was the hostess of an intimate wine tasting at my home and it turned out great!
-Everyone had fun, enjoyed some great wine, and each other’s company.
-I can’t wait to do it again.
+Last Saturday I was the hostess of an intimate wine tasting at my house.
+It turned out great!
+Everyone enjoyed great wine and each other’s company.

 The little hors d’oeuvres paired perfectly with the Sauvignon Blanc- which was crisp and light with hints of fruit (think citrus).
 It’s pleasing on the nose, with notes of wet grass and lemon.
 I’ve always been a lover of red wines and preferred them over white- until now.